md42/martinduerrmeier.com/docs/cv.md

 Systems Thinker riding the Elevator from Business to the Engine Room.
 20+ years experience in problem-solving as Software Engineer and Architect.
-Software modernisation, cloud migrations and forming teams.
+Software modernisation, cloud migrations and forming and leading teams.

 ## Professional Experience